JessicaDixie/Wedding-Bells/README.md

 - RSVP form (Name, Attending status, +1 option)
 - Song suggestion form (Song, Artist)
 - All submissions are sent to the backend (hosted separately on Render).

-🔐 Admin Page (admin.html)
-- Accessible only after entering the correct password.
-- Displays:
-  * Table of all RSVPs
-  * Table of all song suggestions

 🛠️ Installation & Usage (GitHub Pages)